vuongducphuong/documentation/content/applications/sales/sales/invoicing/invoicing_policy.rst

   .. image:: invoicing_policy/invoicing_policy_3.png
      :class: img-thumbnail
-     :alt: How the choice of your invoicing policy impacts your sales flow on Odoo Sales?
+     :alt: How the choice of your invoicing policy impacts your sales flow on Leansoft Sales?

 .. note::
    Once the quotation is confirmed and that the status went from **Quotation sent** to